qdrant/landing_page/qdrant-landing/content/documentation/guides/distributed_deployment.md

 There are several scenarios where this can be useful:

 - Listener option can be used to store data in a separate node, which can be used for backup purposes or to store data for a long time.
-- Listener node can be used to syncronize data into another region, while still performing search operations in the local region.
+- Listener node can be used to synchronize data into another region, while still performing search operations in the local region.

 To enable listener mode, set `node_type` to `Listener` in the config file: